xaerincl/labels_to_cvat/README.md

 ```
 $ python labels_to_cvat.py -f /home/user/Desktop/images -c dog,person

-if you have the images folder and the labels_to_cvat.py in the same folder you can run like this:
+if you have the images folder and the labels_to_cvat.py in the same folder its easier to run:

 $ python labels_to_cvat.py -f images -c dog,person
 ```